aleksanderbastek/todo/README.md

 -   `docker-compose -f src/docker-compose.yml -f src/docker-compose.dev.yml build`
 -   `docker-compose -f src/docker-compose.yml -f src/docker-compose.dev.yml up`

-It will install all necessary dependencies for every project automatically and start the whole environment up.
-Docker will ask you for share folders to docker containers, allow for it.
+It will install all the necessary dependencies for every project automatically and start the whole environment up.
+Docker will ask you to share folders to docker containers, allow for it.

 ## Available services: